Milkshake!: Milkshake! on 5Star

 When Five Life launched in 2006, Milkshake! was shown on the channel between 9am and 1pm each day.
 By April 2011, the channel had reduced its broadcast hours and the block was replaced by teleshopping.
 On 21 August 2017, Milkshake! relaunched on 5Star, where it aired from 9:15am to 11am, before a 2nd removal in 2018.

 FAST Channel

 A Milkshake! branded FAST channel is available on the 5 streaming service.
+This FAST channel would later launch on Freely in July 2026.